LORD BYRON

 Servant knocks - enters Mr. Gally Knight - Dandy, Literatoor, and Parliamentarian

-GK: I am aware of what that Satanist has written - it has somehow found its way into the Courier of this morning!
+GK: Murray, I am aware of what that tone-deaf Satanist has written about me - the insolent ballad has somehow found its way into the Courier of this morning

-G: Fear not Gally - we have solved the riddle - his Lordship means not to compete with you on your own ground - but offers mere encouragement
+M: Fear not Gally, we have solved the riddle!
+His Lordship means not to compete with you on your own ground - but offers mere encouragement in your - somewhat conspicuous - strife amongst the Muses

-M: Keep your peruke on!
-You surely cannot forget the reviews for "Hannibal in Bithynia" - when your style was compared to an ox stuck in a bog?
-Or "Phrosyne, a Grecian Tale" where doubts were raised that perhaps a precocious wood turner on the isle of Eig had penned same?!
+G(interrupts): Keep your peruke on!
+You surely cannot forget the reviews for “Hannibal in Bithynia" when your style was compared to an ox stuck mewling in a bog?
+Or “Phrosyne, a Grecian Tale" where doubts were raised whether a precocious wood turner on the isle of Eig had penned same whilst floating on a log?

-H: Oons!! - the greatest poet in the UK - who has yet to become a favourite amongst pie-wrappers - has, in truth, complimented you by his notice
+H: Enough with the jibes, gentlemen! (attempts to soothe GK) - Gally, the greatest poet once resident in our Isles - who has yet to become a favourite amongst pie-wrappers - has, in truth, complimented you by his notice

-G: Indeed - I remember - before the dear man left for Italy - how he'd roar in that chair (points to the room's most comfortable chair) at your latest poesy
+M: Indeed - I remember before the dear man left for Italy - how he'd roar in that chair (points to the room's most comfortable chair) perusing your latest poesy

-H: Gally - I shall extract either an apology from his Lordship - or, nay, perhaps preferable - a libretto to a composition more to your taste, more senatorial
+H: Gally - I shall extract either an apology from his Lordship - or, nay, perhaps preferable - a libretto to a composition more to your taste, more (ponders) - senatorial

-GK: By Byron - mmm - deuced acceptable that would be - indeed! (brightening) - it could be sung before I rise in the House - at meals - yea, at my funeral
+GK: By Byron? - mmm - deuced acceptable that would be! (brightening) It could be sung before I rise in the House - at meals - yea, e'en at my decease

-M: Excellent notion Hobhouse - Gally - will you see reason and call off the execrable hound Brougham?
+M: An excellent notion, Hobhouse - Gally, will you see reason and call off the execrable hound Brougham?

-GK (chest out): Indeed - it is agreed - deuced acceptable - I will inform the Courier - Good day, gentlemen
+GK (puffed): I shall - it is agreed - deuced acceptable, I must say (continues to be puffed) - I will inform the Courier - Good day t'ye gentlemen

 H gulps, M bites nails, and G pours a stiff one